Islandora/documentation/docs/contributing/releasing-islandora.md

 ## Release Crayfish

+Crayfish depends on the `crayfish-commons` library, and must have its dependencies updated before release.

+1. Bump the dependency on `islandora/crayfish-commons` in each `composer.json` file for each microservice
-Release the `Crayfish` microservices by creating a new release for them in Github.
+2. Release the `Crayfish` microservices by creating a new release for them in Github.

+## JSONLD

+Release the `jsonld` module by creating a new release for it in Github.